lucianpls/mod_retile/README.md

 ## Reproject_Postfix string
 Optional, gets appended to the source URL tile requests, after the tile address

+## Reproject_Indirect On
+Optional, if set the module only responds to indirect requests

 # Directives in both source and reproject configuration files

 ## Size X Y Z C